-The cool breeze of springtime, the excitement of egg hunts, and the freedom to let your creativity lose.
+The cool breeze of springtime, the excitement of egg hunts, and the freedom to let your creativity loose.
 Yup – it’s Easter time!
-Which also means it’s time to look for super-creative Easter card ideas – something crafty to really impress your loved ones.
+This also means it’s time to look for super-creative Easter card ideas – something crafty to really impress your loved ones.

 There’s something intimate about giving someone a card with a thoughtful message.

 For that reason, Easter greeting cards will never go out of fashion.